LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer: Methodology

 Therefore, the upper bound of the perturbation is guaranteed.
 Proofs are given in the supplement.
 It is obvious that the increase in either the step size (for $\ell_2$ norm), the logo size or the step number will result in a decrease in the other two.
 Consequently, it is necessary to find a dynamic balance among the three parameters mentioned above, \ie reasonably controlling the step size and logo size, to reduce the query number (reflected by step number) without affecting visual perception.
 We provide results for attacks restricted by $\ell_2$ and $\ell_{\infty}$ norms, respectively, in the experimental section.

-\subsection{LogoStyleFool recap}
+\subsection{LogoStyleFool Recap}

 To sum up, LogoStyleFool can be separated into three stages.
 Firstly, the style set is built by finding multiple style images that can be misclassified.
 Then the optimal combination of style index, logo index, position, and size is selected through RL to obtain the video superimposed with the best stylized logo which is close enough to the decision boundary.
 Finally, the perturbation in the logo area is ulteriorly optimized through LogoS-DCT to obtain the adversarial video.
-The overall process of LogoStyleFool is shown in Algorithm~\ref{alg:logostylefool}. $\findstyle$ outputs the style set where the images are adversarial and obtained through random initialization and unrestricted SimBA optimization. $\logotransfer$ denotes the style transfer for the logo image. $\calmask$ outputs a mask matrix according to the logo position and size.
+The overall process of LogoStyleFool is shown in Algorithm~\ref{alg:logostylefool}. $\findstyle$ outputs the style set where the images are adversarial and obtained through random initialization and unrestricted SimBA optimization. $\logotransfer$ denotes the style transfer for the logo image. $\calmask$ outputs a mask matrix according to the logo position and size. $\pad$ represents scaling the logo image to a specific position in a frame, and padding pixels outside the logo with 0.
 The concrete process of LogoS-DCT is provided in the supplement.
 The source code is available at \url{https://github.com/ziyuzhao-zzy/LogoStyleFool}.